brodo97/NotifyMeSenpai/README.md

 Just a list of features I would like to implement:
 - [ ] Administration tools (Like /ban)
 - [ ] Logger to keep track of what the logic is doing
+- [ ] Tag/Character/Parody/Artist Leaderboard.
+What people follow the most
 - [ ] Ideas... ?

 ### Current state of the project